Bytes and Bits

 ★★★★★

 I absolutely loved Lying with Visualizations: Seeing Isn't Believing!
 It completely changed my perspective on Data Visualization.
-At first I wasn't sure about Critical Thinking, but by chapter 3 I was completely hooked.
-The way the author explains Analytics is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in Critical Thinking.
-What I appreciated most was how the book made Critical Thinking feel so accessible.
+At first I wasn't sure about Data Visualization, but by chapter 3 I was completely hooked.
+The way the author explains Data Visualization is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in Visual Manipulation.
+What I appreciated most was how the book made Infographics feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★☆